florimondmanca/djangorestframework-api-key/README.md

 ### Setting permissions

-This package provides permission classes to allow external clients to use your API:

-- `HasAPIKey`: this permission class requires **all clients** to provide a valid API key, regardless of whether they provide authentication details.
+This package provides the `HasAPIKey` permission class which requires clients to provide a valid API key.
-- `HasAPIKeyOrIsAuthenticated`: if you want to allow clients to provide either an API key or authentication credentials, use this permission class instead.

-As with every permission class, you can either use them globally:
+As with every permission class, you can either set it globally:

 ```python
 # settings.py